-- a.
-Parks and Open Space areas may accommodate: - i. a range of uses that support the primary function of the site, such as schools and community associations; - ii. educational, athletic, cultural, creative and social programming; - iii. commercial services or pop-up and temporary uses that complement the primary function of the site, where possible; and, - iv. public education programming and interpretive information about local natural history and ecosystems.
+a.
+Parks and Open Space areas may accommodate:

+- i. a range of uses that support the primary function of the site, such as schools and community associations; - ii. educational, athletic, cultural, creative and social programming; - iii. commercial services or pop-up and temporary uses that complement the primary function of the site, where possible; and, - iv. public education programming and interpretive information about local natural history and ecosystems. - b.
+The City shall explore the acquisition of school sites should they be declared surplus by the respective school boards in order to maintain an adequate distribution of open space in the community. - c.
+School and open space sites that are not designated as such should be redesignated to reflect and maintain their uses.

-In addition to the general site, building and landscape design policies in Section 2.4, the following policies apply to the Parks and Open Space areas:
+In addition to the general site, building and landscape design policies in Section 2.4 the following policies apply to the Parks and Open Space areas:

-- b.
-Parks and Open Space areas should be designed to: - i. provide access to both sunlight and shade; - ii. protect existing trees and ensure adequate soil volume to support tree health and growth; - iii. explore opportunities to restore natural ecosystem structures, networks, functions and dynamics; - iv. use landscaped areas to delineate open space and property boundaries, where possible; - v. account for visibility within and around the site, including lighting where appropriate; and, - vi. provide accessible connections within the site. - c.
-Parks and Open Space areas should support: - i. opportunities for activities for people in all seasons; - ii. adaptable spaces, such as urban plazas, which support a broad range of programming and amenities to meet the needs of an increasingly diverse city; and, - iii. winter-specific design and programming. - d.
-Plazas and other hardscaped parks or open space should be designed to consider and reflect their specific local context, consider maintenance and operational requirements, and provide year-round programming. - e.
-Regional, local and multi-use pathways should be integrated into Parks and Open Space areas to serve a recreational and mobility function. - f.
-Where appropriately sized and located, Parks and Open Space areas may support community gatherings, festivals, cultural activities and special events by providing adequate servicing, access, space and facilities based on the function of the site. - g.
-Buildings within Parks and Open Space areas may integrate a range of uses and programming.

-- h.
-Parks and Open Space areas may identify and integrate cultural landscapes in their design and layout. - i.
+- c.
+Parks and Open Space areas should be designed to: - i. provide access to both sunlight and shade; - ii. protect existing trees and ensure adequate soil volume to support tree health and growth; - iii. explore opportunities to restore natural ecosystem structures, networks, functions and dynamics; - iv. use landscaped areas to delineate open space and property boundaries, where possible; - v. account for visibility within and around the site, including lighting where appropriate; and, - vi. provide accessible connections within the site.

+- d.
+Parks and Open Space areas should support: - i. opportunities for activities for people in all seasons; - ii. adaptable spaces, such as urban plazas, which support a broad range of programming and amenities to meet the needs of an increasingly diverse city; - iii. winter-specific design and programming; and, - iv. opportunities for publicly-accessible drinking fountains and washrooms. - e.
+Plazas and other hardscaped parks or open space should be designed to consider and reflect their specific local context, consider maintenance and operational requirements and provide year-round programming. - f.
+Regional, local and multi-use pathways should be integrated into Parks and Open Space areas to serve a recreational and mobility function. - g.
+Where appropriately sized and located, Parks and Open Space areas may support community gatherings, festivals, cultural activities and special events by providing adequate servicing, access, space and facilities based on the function of the site. - h.
+Buildings within Parks and Open Space areas may integrate a range of uses and programming. - i.
+Parks and Open Space areas may identify and integrate cultural landscapes and historic resources in their design and layout. - j.
 Parks and Open Space areas may encourage the provision and incorporation of space for local food production, processing, sales and programming on-site or within community facilities.

-2.2.3.3 City Civic and Recreation
+2.2.3.3.
+City Civic and Recreation

 City Civic and Recreation areas are characterized by indoor and outdoor facilities located on public land.
 These areas may include a range of programmed spaces, such as athletic, arts and cultural amenities, or museums.
-Some schools and community association buildings may occur in these areas where there are no significant on-site park or open spaces.
+Some schools and community association buildings may be found in these areas where there are no significant on-site park or open spaces.
 Schools or community association buildings that are co-located or integrated with other civic uses, such as libraries and protective and emergency services are appropriate in this category.